Swappa

-Swappa is a peer-to-peer marketplace, facilitating the buying and selling of new and gently used technology products.
-The platform establishes a direct connection between buyers and sellers, emphasizing that all listed devices must be fully operational to be eligible for sale.
-Swappa has a dedicated customer service team responsible for reviewing listed devices to uphold this standard.

-The purchasing process on Swappa is straightforward, with buyers transacting directly with sellers.
-Notably, the platform undertakes measures to verify the legitimacy of listed devices.
-This includes checking the device serial number to ensure it is not theft-related.
-Sellers must also upload photos of the device, which is powered on, alongside a custom listing code unique to each transaction.

-Swappa uses PayPal to handle all financial transactions, utilizing the buyer protection mechanisms provided by the payment service.
-This approach enhances the overall trust and security of the marketplace for both buyers and sellers involved in the exchange of technology products.
+Swappa is a user-to-user marketplace for buying and selling new and gently used technology.

 History

 Swappa was founded by Ben Edwards and launched on December 5, 2010.
 Swappa is headquartered in Kansas City, Missouri, and is a remote workplace with employees spread across the United States and around the world, including Ecuador, Greece, India, and Thailand.

 The Swappa marketplace was launched with the goal of building a safer and simpler marketplace, and to serve as an alternative to other online marketplaces such as eBay and Craigslist.

 Products sold on Swappa

 Swappa launched in 2010 as an Android only marketplace, but started expanding the available device categories in 2012.
 The first new category was added in 2012 and allowed sellers to create listings for iPhones.
 The Swappa marketplace now allows sellers to list the following: